A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Gaia astrometric non-single star processing and catalog

+In our forward model, we do not model the filter on $\sigma_e$, as it removes no more than a few percent of solutions and does not bias the inferred distributions of orbital parameters.
+Detailed justification is provided in Appendix \ref{app:eccentricity error}.
+Visual inspection of Figure 3 of \cite{Halbwachs:2023} also suggests the filter on $\sigma_e$ has minimal impact on the final constructed catalog.

-We also do not model the filtering on $F_2$ because we assume that good orbital solutions will have good fits. $F_2$ is expected to follow a normal distribution with mean 0 and standard deviation 1; even if the uncertainties are poorly characterized, $F_2 < 25$ is still a 25-$\sigma$ threshold.
+In our forward model, we also do not model the filtering on $F_2$ because we assume that good orbital solutions will have good fits. $F_2$ is expected to follow a normal distribution with mean 0 and standard deviation 1; even if the uncertainties are poorly characterized, $F_2 < 25$ is still a 25-$\sigma$ threshold.
 It may also allow false positives to pass through, but is unlikely to remove real solutions that have passed the other filtering steps (with the exception of binaries in hierarchical triple systems).
+We provide further justification of this choice in Appendix \ref{app:Goodness-of-fit F2}.